If someone would propose you to visit Aurland in Norway, would you even know where to go? Have you ever heard of Aurlandsfjord?

 1. Experience Flam Railway!

-You might have heard about Flamsbana (Norwegians spell it Flåmsbana), often described as one of the most scenic train rides in the world.
+Have you heard of Flamsbana (Norwegians spell it Flåmsbana)?
+It is often described as one of the most scenic train rides in the world.

 Single fare for a one-hour trip between Myrdal and Flam, on the 19-kilometers-long track, costs 390 NOK (about 40 Euros).
 For that price, one doesn’t expect anything but spectacular!